Use Search Console to monitor traffic

-Many features of Webmaster Tools help you monitor a site move, including:
+Many features of Search Console help you monitor a site move, including:

 - Sitemaps: Submit the two sitemaps you saved earlier from the mapping.
 Initially, the sitemap containing the new URLs would have zero pages indexed, while the sitemap of the old URLs would have many pages indexed.
 Over time the number of pages indexed from the old URLs sitemap would drop to zero with a corresponding increase of indexing of the new URLs.